bregman-arie/devops-exercises/topics/kubernetes/README.md

 `NoSchedule`: prevents from resources to be scheduled on a certain node `PreferNoSchedule`: will prefer to shcedule resources on other nodes before resorting to scheduling the resource on the chosen node (on which the taint was applied)
-`NoExecute`: Appling "NoSchedule" will not evict already running Pods (or other resources) from the node as opposed to "NoExecute" which will evict any already running resource from the Node
+`NoExecute`: Applying "NoSchedule" will not evict already running Pods (or other resources) from the node as opposed to "NoExecute" which will evict any already running resource from the Node
 </b></details>

 ### Resource Limits